cualquiercosa327/vvctre/RPC.md

 ## Request

-Empty body to remove the current amiibo, or amiibo file contents.
+Empty body to remove the current amiibo, or amiibo file contents to load a amiibo.

 # GET/POST /3d